ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 Notice that it says that `'sorry i stole your input :)'` is not the correct password, even though we inserted a bunch of As.
 This is odd, and we should keep this in mind while analyzing this sample.

-Opening the binary in our disassembler of choice, we can see a a pretty straight forward `main` function.
+Opening the binary in our disassembler of choice, we can see a pretty straight forward `main` function.

 {{< image src="images/image.png" >}}